Pura Tirta Empul Temple is one of the biggest and busiest temples in Indonesia and it is located about 40 minutes northeast of Ubud.

 The Tirta Empultemple complex is divided into three main sections.

 The next section is called “jaba tengah”, which houses three pools of sacred water.
-There are thirty spouts in the area, where locals clean themselves performing the Melukat ritual.
+There are thirty spouts in the area, where locals clean themselves performing Melukat ritual.
 It is believed that the holy water – “tirta” – removes evil spirits, brings prosperity and cleanses the body and the soul.

 How to get to Tirta Empul temple